Moeed1mdnzh/DeepEnsemble/README.md

 The point of this file is to build ensembles of only a unique architecture.<br />
 Let's find out how you can use it in your very own models.
 #### step-1
-Put the file in same directory as your own files and import the file and import the ensembling-object in your main file.
+Put the file in same directory as your own files and import the ensembling-object in your main file.
 ```python
 from singular_ensemble import SingularEnsemble
 ```